 While creating your Acoustic Campaign database, you must know your unique identifier.
 A unique identifier is a field in your database used to distinguish one contact from another, such as email or customer number.

-After you implement your unique identifier decision, it cannot be modified.
-Additionally, Acoustic Campaign enforces the integrity of unique indexes by rejecting record imports and updates that would violate uniqueness.
+After you implement your unique identifier decision, you cannot modify it.
+Additionally, Campaign ensures unique contacts by rejecting record imports and updates that are not unique.

 |Database type||Unique identifier||Details|

 |Flexible database||No unique identifier||Required for SMS, mobile app messages, CRM and strongly recommended for Acoustic Exchange customers.
 Select your database field(s) that you want to sync by when adding or updating contacts.|

 |Requires that you select a unique identifier(s) now.
 The field that you select as your unique identifier is required when adding or updating contacts.
 Typically the unique identifier is email, but can be other fields.|

 Flexible databases do not have a unique identifier.
 This option is often used when the data is managed by an external system such as CRM or some operational data system and the data is pushed to Acoustic Campaign.

 The default unique identifier for restricted databases is the email field.
 When email is the sole unique identifier for the database, all contacts must have a unique value in the email field.
 Any attempt to add a contact with a duplicate email value (through the Campaign UI, API, or web forms) is not allowed.

 When a different field is set as the sole unique identifier for the database, that field must also have a unique value.
 For example, if you create a custom numeric field labeled Account ID and assign it as the unique identifier, then Account ID value in the database must be unique for each contact, such as 12345 for Contact A and 67891 for Contact B.